christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 ## Taking another step

 Immer with over 2 million downloads a week certainly proves that we have become comfortable with expressing something impure to get a pure result.
 Let us now take it a step further.
 Redux is all about splitting **"Request change"** by dispatching actions to reducers which handles **"How to change"**.
 Although it promises some guarantess it is all very ceremonial.
 Just like Immer helps us better express our intention in reducers it can also eliminate the need for it completely.
-And with no reducer there is no need to action creators or dispatching.
+And with no reducer there is no need for action creators and dispatching.

 Let us look at the products example using **Immer** again and this time include all the parts: